Does Choosing a Good Brand Matter when Buying a Car?

-Toyota, Subaru, and Honda now enjoy the highest level of loyalty among American car buyers in the mainstream category.
+Toyota, Subaru, and Honda now enjoy the highest level of loyalty amongst American car buyers in the mainstream category.
 This is based on the 2018 Trade-In Loyalty Report by Edmunds.com.
 The report reflects insights from over 13.9 million car purchases in the U.S. from 2007 to 2008.

 “Toyota, Subaru, and Honda now enjoy the highest level of loyalty among American car buyers in the mainstream category.”

-Experts emphasize that testimonials and word-of-mouth about the reliability and quality of such brands have paved the way for customers into their dealerships, especially those buyers who prioritize longevity of cars they buy.
+Experts emphasize that testimonials and word-of-mouth about the reliability and quality of such brands have paved the way for customers coming into their dealerships, especially those buyers who prioritize longevity of cars they buy.
 Interestingly, the reputation was initially built on passenger cars but was eventually carried over to SUVs.

 The use of effective marketing strategies to appeal to car buyers’ emotions is apparent in the luxury segment.
 It was how Audi propelled its brand to land on the list of top luxury car brands that enjoy loyalty from customers.
-The carmaker integrated distinct designs into performance—a formula that has been working wonders for the brand.
+The car maker integrated distinct designs into performance—a formula that has been working wonders for the brand.